GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Error Detection & Correction (`/analysis/error-detection`):** AI identifies errors, ambiguities, and overlaps in standards documents, suggesting corrections and providing AI-generated reasoning steps.
 UI is consistent with other feature pages.
 *   **NL to Formal Transformation (`/transformation/nl-to-formal`):** AI transforms natural language descriptions into more formal standard representations.
 *   **Independent Research (`/research`):** AI conducts research (using an enhanced, structured mock `webSearch` tool) to gather information, formulate new questions, and identify sources.
 *   **Conceptual Advanced Q&A (`/advanced/qa-vector-search`):** A UI and flow demonstrating an advanced RAG pattern.
 The flow explicitly simulates query embedding generation, calls a conceptual `queryVectorStoreTool` (with enhanced mock data retrieval and empty result handling), and then uses a separate LLM prompt for answer synthesis.
+UI enhanced to display retrieved chunk count.
 *   **Conceptual Knowledge Graph Query Demo (`/advanced/kg-query-demo`):** A UI and flow (`demonstrateKgQuery`) to interact with a conceptual `queryKnowledgeGraphTool` (with refined error/empty result handling), showcasing mock KG query results.
 *   **Conceptual Identifier Validator (`/validation/identifier`):** Backend AI flow and UI implemented to validate GS1 identifiers based on conceptual rules embedded in the prompt.
+UI enhanced for clarity.

 **Architectural and Operational Enhancements (Completed in Phase 1):**
 *   **Scalability:** `apphosting.yaml` updated (`maxInstances: 10`, `minInstances: 0`, `concurrency: 80`, `memoryMiB: 512`, `timeoutSeconds: 60`) for improved scalability and cost-effectiveness of the App Hosting backend.